 Why study at Leeds:

-- Learn the latest innovations in industry from our world-leading research conducted right here on campus that feeds directly into the course including the ultrasonic embedded systems research led by Professor Steve Freear, where they are currently developing ultrasound systems for better imaging and cancer treatment.
+- Our globally-renowned research conducted right here in on campus feeds directly into the course, shaping your learning with the latest thinking in, for example, the ultrasonic embedded systems research led by Professor Steve Freear, where they are currently developing ultrasound systems for better imaging and cancer treatment.

 - Advance your knowledge and skills in relevant topics like medical electronics and e-health, data communications and network security and FPGA design.